iliailinskii/test-cases/README.md

 * [Solution scripts](https://github.com/iliailinskii/test-cases/blob/main/company%20c/Company_C_scripts.ipynb)

 ### Company D
 This is a fintech company that distributes digital subscription products.
-The task is focused on marketing analysis and testing the ability of channels evaluation.
+The task is focused on marketing analysis and testing the ability of channel evaluation.

 Case content:
 * [Task description](https://github.com/iliailinskii/test-cases/blob/main/company%20d/Company%20%20D%20tech%20task.pdf)
 * [Solution scripts](https://github.com/iliailinskii/test-cases/blob/main/company%20d/Company%20D%20scripts.ipynb)

 ## Best practice
-Here I collected main points of how to complete analyst tech task and some small tips for it.
+Here I collected the main points of how to complete analyst tech tasks and some small tips for it.

 ### Choose instrument
 Nowadays, there are lots of instruments that allow you to demonstrate your analyst skills.
 I suppose [Jupyter Notebooks](https://jupyter.org/install) to be one of the most widespread ones.
-There is a number of pros to using it:
+There is some pros to using it:
 - Use python for working with data
 - Ability to organize research structure
 - Convenient markdowns system, so you can follow your scripts with comments and conclusions
 - Standard format

 So you can write scripts and presentations for research all in one.
 By the way, I conduct all my studies in [Colab](https://colab.research.google.com/notebooks/basic_features_overview.ipynb).
 I chose it because I had only the old-fashioned laptop with 2 cores processor and sometimes worked in the library public computers.
-Thus, Colab let me not be limited with laptop resources and be flexible in working on the project from different devices.
-Among other pros Colab is much easier to set up.
-In fact, you need just open the link and also you can share it by link.
+Thus, Colab let me not be limited by laptop resources and be flexible in working on the project from different devices.
+Among other pros, Colab is much easier to set up.
+You need just open the link and also you can share it by link.
 > Small tip.
-You can use Colab Pro version with GPU and additional RAM for 10 euros per month.
-And still, all these things are highly affordable, because you can have lots of calculation resources even on the super cheap devices (in extremal case even on tablet or smartphone)
+You can use the Colab Pro version with GPU and additional RAM for 10 euros per month.
+And still, all these things are highly affordable, because you can have lots of calculation resources even on super cheap devices (in extremal cases even on tablets or smartphone)

 ### Instrument to demonstrate SQL skills
 In the beginning, I highly recommend trying this [site](https://sqliteonline.com/).
 Here you can import CSV files and work with them on SQL lite.
-Also, you can deploy MariaDB, Postrgres, or MS SQL locally and use this site as an interface.
+Also, you can deploy MariaDB, Postgres, or MS SQL locally and use this site as an interface.

 However, sqliteinline has limits for table size and you can not make a dashboard in it to share your results by link.
 That's why I suggest using [pandasql](https://pypi.org/project/pandasql/) in combination with Jupyter Notebook.
-In such approach, you can demonstrate all your skills in one document.
+In such an approach, you can demonstrate all your skills in one document.
 > Small tip.
-If you use pandasql you need to format your values to 8-bit datatype.
+If you use pandasql you need to format your values to the 8-bit datatype.
 It is SQL lite limit.

-### How to organize proccess
+### How to organize process
-Tech task usually is quite a stressful process.
-That is why having a plan allow you keep focus and worry less.
+Tech task usually is quite stressful processes.
+That is why having a plan allows you to keep focus and worry less.
 Surprisingly, most of the tasks are structured the same.
 You have a dataset, its description (hopefully), and a task list.
 >  It is critical to understand what the company wants to test to make a good solution.
 From my managerial expirience, I suppose most the companies follow aim to test candidates for the next skills.